rschubkegel/hcc/src/pages/2024/fall/computer-science/syllabus.md

 = 76% (final score)
 </pre>

-#### Tests
+#### Quizes

-There will be online tests every other week that evaluate non-cumulative knowledge retention.
+There will be online quizes every week that evaluate non-cumulative knowledge retention.

 #### Exams